mingpapilio/Codes_Social_Conqeust/Simulations/Code/ReadMe.md

 ```
 python3 Code_S5_subprocess_social_conquest.py
 ```
 Option of simulation types and sociality types can be modified in the code file.
-Note that the __out_type__ between Code_S5 and Code_S3/Code_S4 need to be identical otherwise there will be no matching input file for executing simulatoins.
+Note that the __out_type__ between Code_S5 and Code_S3/Code_S4 need to be identical otherwise there will be no matching input file for executing simulations.

 ### Part 4: plotting
 There are two plotting codes, one for social evolution simulations, __S6__, and the other for climate change simulations, __S7__.
 Each jupyter notebook contains code for concatenating results files and making figures.